3fara10/weather-app/README.md

-#  Weather App (Java + Spring Boot)
+# Weather App (Java + Spring Boot + API integration)
-A simple weather application that fetches real-time weather data using an API.

 ## Overview
-This project is a **Weather App** that allows users to:
-- Get current weather conditions
-- Fetch temperature, humidity, and wind speed data
-- Search weather details by city name
-It is implemented in **Java** and demonstrates API integration and data processing.

----
+This is a web-based weather application built with **Java, Spring Boot, and OpenWeatherMap API**.
+The application allows users to search for real-time weather data by city and displays **temperature, humidity, and wind speed** using a simple HTML and CSS interface.

 ## Features
-✔️ Fetch real-time weather updates
+- Fetches real-time weather data from OpenWeatherMap API
-✔️ Display temperature, humidity, and wind speed
+- Displays temperature, humidity, and wind speed dynamically
-✔️ Search weather by city
+- Allows users to search for weather conditions by city name
-✔️ Simple and user-friendly interface

----
+- Provides a **responsive web interface** built with HTML and CSS
+- Implements REST API calls to retrieve and display data

 ## Technologies Used
-- **Programming Language:** Java
+- **Backend:** Java, Spring Boot
+- **Frontend:** HTML, CSS
 - **API Integration:** OpenWeatherMap API
 - **Data Processing:** JSON Parsing
-- **User Interface:** Console-based (can be extended to GUI)
+- **HTTP Client:** RestTemplate

+## Setup & Installation

+### Prerequisites
+- Java 11 or later installed
+- Maven installed
+- OpenWeatherMap API key (get it from [OpenWeather](https://openweathermap.org/api))